 Question: Among the very first few things I did when our family first got our most recent computer was to disable remote access entirely.
 I no longer remember how I managed to do this, but that’s just as well because I wouldn’t even dream of re-enabling it!

-That’s a comment I received from a reader relating to the pernicious “tech support scam” where scammers call you, say they’ve detected problems originating from your computer, and offer to fix it for you — perhaps even for free — if you just give them access to your computer.
+That’s a comment I received from a reader relating to the pernicious tech support scam, where scammers call you, say they’ve detected problems originating from your computer, and offer to fix it for you — perhaps even for free — if you just give them access to your computer.

 Disabling remote access in Windows does not disable this kind of remote access.
+It does nothing to prevent remote access scams.

 And, of course, I’ll review what you need to do to stay safe.
 There’s a good chance it’s something you’re doing already.